 1. Ephesus – The Loveless Church (Revelation 2:1-7)

-The church of Ephesus had many positive qualities; Christ commended them in five specific ways—they were dynamic, dedicated, determined, disciplined, and discerning (Revelation 2:2-3).
-But verse 4 reveals where they went wrong.
-“Nevertheless, I have this against you, that you have left your first love.”
-Everything about the Ephesian church looked good on the outside, but inwardly they had heart trouble.
-Their devotion to Christ was waning.
+Verse 4 reveals where they went wrong.
+“Nevertheless I have this against you, that you have left your first love.”
+Everything about the Ephesian church looked good outwardly, but their heart wasn’t in it.
+James said, “Faith without works is dead” (James 2:26).
+Here, Jesus warns that works without love is just as problematic.
+The church’s devotion to Christ was waning.

-2. Smyrna — The suffering Church (Revelation 2:8-11)
+2. Smyrna — The Suffering Church (Revelation 2:8-11)

-Christians in developed countries today think little about being persecuted for their faith.
-But there are churches in the world where such persecution is a daily reality.
-Such was the case for the ancient church in Smyrna.
-They suffered because of pressure, poverty, and persecution (verse 9).
+Christians in developed countries today think little about being persecuted for their faith, but there are churches in the world where oppression is a daily reality.
+Such was the case for the ancient church at Smyrna.
+Refusing to worship pagan gods or the Roman emperors, they experienced pressure, poverty, and persecution (verse 9).

-3. Pergamos — The compromising Church (Revelation 2:12-17)
+3. Pergamos — The Compromising Church (Revelation 2:12-17)

 Speak the Truth in Love

-Remember the Lesson from Pergamos
+Remember the Lesson From Pergamos

-4. Thyatira — The adulterous Church (Revelation 2:18-29)
+4. Thyatira — The Adulterous Church (Revelation 2:18-29)

-The Threat of Distress (Revelation 2:22)
+The Threat of Discipline (Revelation 2:22)